 1. Must-Bring Items

-- First Aid Kit — You can build you own or buy an already-filled kit.
-Either way, we very highly recommend carrying one with you at all times in the backcountry.
-Furthermore, you should get to know the contents of your first aid kit, and know how to use them.
+- First Aid Kit — You can build your own or buy an already-filled kit.
+Get to know the contents of your first aid kit, and know how to use them.

 - Food — See The Best Backpacking Food and The Best Camping Food reviews.
 Our favorite energy bar is the Probar Meal.

-- Headlamp — See our Headlamp Review.
-The Black Diamond ReVolt and Coast HL7 offer the best combination of weight and performance.
-Take the Petzl e+LITE as a lightweight backup.
-Carry extra batteries or an external battery if your headlamp charges by USB.
+- Headlamp — Carry extra batteries or an external battery if your headlamp charges by USB.

 - Mug and Spoon/Spork — See our Spork Review.
 Our favorite is the Snow Peak Titanium Spork and our favorite mug is the Olicamp Space Saver Cup.
 This is all you need if you are using a system like the Jetboil Flash with just-add-water food.
 If cooking, you also need a light cook set like the G4Free Outdoor Camping Set.

 - Permits — Reserve permits months in advance (online or by phone).
 Some areas may also have walk-in permits you can get the morning of your trip.

 - Sleeping bag — See our Backpacking Sleeping Bag Review and Women's Sleeping Bag Review.
 See ultralight options below.

 - Sun protection — (hat, sunscreen, lip balm, sunglasses).
 See our reviews for Sun Hats, Sunglasses and Sun Shirts.

 - Duct Tape — Don't bring a roll, just wrap a trekking pole, water bottle, or toilet paper tube with about 3 feet worth.